If you are not famiiar with immunology, you may want to open the glossary in a separate window as a reference as you read this article

 ALLERGY DESENSITIZATION TREATMENTS

-If you are interested in getting tested and treated, you may reply to this email or give us a call at (212) 286-2012.
+If you are interested in getting tested and treated, please fill out the request form bellow.
 We do in office, virtual, and telephone consultations.

 IMMUNE SUPPORT FOR TH1 RESPONSES